kaovilai/opendatahub-operator-homeroom/roles/seldon/README.md

 This role will deploy Seldon release 0.2.7.

-The default setting for seldon-core-crd used is:
+The settings used for seldon-core-crd are:
 `usage_metrics.enabled=false`

-The default settings for seldon-core is:
+The settings used for seldon-core are:
 `rbac.enabled=true`
 `apife.enabled=true`
 `ambassador.enabled=false`